 There are many factors that influence the outcome of a design project.
 Working on the interface of a website or mobile application, designers have to think about not only the sense of beauty, creativity and aestheticism bust also – and primarily – the ways how people perceive the structure and content as well as respond to it.
 Today we are going to talk about the magical formula of “3C” in interface design, the aspects that play a huge role and have a great impact on making UI helpful and intuitive while UX positive and problem-solving.
 So, let us talk about color, contrast, and content.

 In visual arts, it seems that color is the soul of everything, breathed in by the artist into a creation.
 Color is power, actually.
-It can change the mood of the image in a blink of an eye.
+It can change the mood of the image in the blink of an eye.
 It can encourage, warn, appeal, frighten, highlight, persuade and so on and so forth.
 It can support the words or vice versa – steal their power.
 It can share an emotion without anything said.
 It can become a great weapon in hand of a master.

 No wonder, in the sphere of UI design color is one of the key steps to efficient result.
 It is actually a multi-functional and diverse tool able to fulfill several needs simultaneously: